duracell80/DermoDeX/README.md

 # DermoDeX - Linux Mint Desktop Experience
 A Cinnamon Theme Engine built for Linux Mint

-Newly updated for Mint 21
+Newly updated for Mint 21 and WIP

 This project could serve as inspiration for what might be possible to modernize cinnamon and came from noodling around with cinnamon as a front end dev, seeing what I could do.
 I figured I'd like to have this automation across devices and installs and to also level up with some wallpaper accent extraction.